 - recommendations for the City’s Official Plan policy and zoning bylaw to implement the preferred framework.

 Terms of Reference

-The Committee of the Whole considered the Terms of Reference (TOR) for the Commercial Policy Review on November 7, 2016.
-The TOR will go to Council for approval on November 28, 2016.
+The Terms of Reference (TOR) for the Commercial Policy Review was approved by City Council on November 28, 2016.

 About the existing commercial policy

 The commercial policy structure contained in the City of Guelph Official Plan was established in 2006 and builds on Downtown as the most important commercial multi-function centre.
 The commercial policy structure was expanded to include mixed-use nodes (e.g. Paisley/Imperial and Clair/Gordon) and intensification areas (e.g. Stone Road, Gordon Street) as the planned locations for large concentrations of retail, service and community uses.
 Smaller commercial areas such as neighbourhood commercial centres and service commercial areas are planned throughout Guelph.